-The Hematopathology Lab at The Children's Hospital of Philadelphia coordinates with various laboratory services for the diagnosis of disorders involving hematopoietic cells.
+Hematopathology at Children’s Hospital of Philadelphia coordinates with various lab services for the diagnosis of disorders of hematopoietic cells, including leukemia, lymphoma, and other disorders of the blood and lymphoid systems.
 In many cases, the service triages patient samples, assigns appropriate portions to relevant laboratories, and integrates resulting findings to generate a unified and comprehensive diagnosis.
 Specimens can be sent to the hematopathology service using the Bone Marrow Submission Form, and will be assigned to the appropriate laboratories.
 Alternatively, specimens can be submitted directly to the appropriate laboratories with the request for hematopathology diagnostic interpretation.

 The hematopathology service collaborates closely with the following laboratories: